Symphony-to-Go: Bringing the Music to You

 Made possible with the support of The Georgina Joshi Foundation.

 The Artist-in-Residence program offers an in-depth experience for area school students.
-For the second year, the SBSO partnered with the orchestra program at Clay High School.
 Our teaching artists presented bi-weekly masterclass, small-group, sectional, and one-on-one sessions for a combined total of 70 hours of instruction.

 Play-Along with South Bend Symphony